Back to all guides

 The closed envelope protects the writing from visual clutter.
 It should not protect it so tightly that the page is hard to open.

 Think of the flap as a small paper door hinge.
 A door needs one fixed edge and one free moving panel.
-If every edge is fixed, it is no longer a flip.
+If every edge is fixed, it is no longer a flip; it is decoration pretending to be interactive.

 Before you add adhesive, do a dry-fit check: hold only the flap against the page, lift the envelope body, and look at what appears underneath.
 You should see a clean writing rectangle.
 If you see the gutter, a torn edge, or a cramped corner instead, move the envelope before it becomes permanent.